-Koreans love their electronic gadgets even more than we do.
-The cellular phone revolution here was
+Koreans love their electronic gadgets at least as much as we do.
+The mobile phone revolution here was

 years ahead of America's.
-Their mobile phones shrank before ours did, played tunes before ours did, and
+Their phones shrank before ours did, played ringtones before ours did, and

 outnumbered the landlines before ours did. |

-It's about convenience, of course -- but, surprisingly, it's also about cost.
-Mobile phone service usually isn't any more expensive and sometimes it's actually cheaper.
-There are no flat rates for landlines -- the phone company bills them by the minute, just like mobile service.
+It was about convenience, of course -- but, surprisingly, it was also about cost.
+Korean mobile phone service wasn't any more expensive than landlines.
+Often it was cheaper.
+Korea never had flat rates for landlines -- the phone company billed them by the minute, just like mobile service.
 As in Europe, incoming mobile calls were, and are, free.

 The Korean name for mobile phones is pieced together from English bits: haendeu-pon -- "handphone."
-Although Korea has caught the phablet bug in recent years, when Margaret was there, mobiles were tiny and colorful -- and on the pricey side, compared to mobiles in the west.
-There's even a category of jewelry, little baubles that are hung from handphones, presumably so they are easier to find in pocket or pocketbook.
+Although Korea has caught the phablet bug in recent years, when Margaret was there, mobiles were tiny and colorful.
+There was even a category of jewelry, little baubles that were hung from handphones, presumably to make them easier to find in pocket or pocketbook.
 Today Koreans carry their gigantic phablets in in leather folders that ARE their pocketbooks.

-You don't see this so much now, but when Margaret taught in Korea in 2000, handphones were still sold from street kiosks like the one above.
-They were usually staffed by one or two young women clad in tight, short skirts.
+Mobile stores like you see everywhere else are the norm in Korea now.
+But when Margaret was teaching, handphones were sold from bright little street kiosks like the one above.
+They (the kiosks, I mean) were usually staffed by one or two young women clad in tight, short skirts.
 I guess in those days the phone companies figured that most of their customers would be men.
 Now everyone is a customer.